melezhik/outthentic/README.md

 # Short story

-This is five minutes tutorial on othentic workflow.
+This is five minutes tutorial on outhentic workflow.

 - Create a story file: